drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

 # PART 3.
 ReLU vs Sigmoid: Which Activation Function Wins on Fashion MNIST?

-When building neural networks (NNs), the activation function you choose can make or break your model.
+When building NNs, the activation function you choose can make or break your model.
 It’s the part of the network that decides whether a neuron "fires" and passes information forward.
 For years, **Sigmoid** was the go-to activation function, but then **ReLU** came along, revolutionising deep learning with its simplicity and effectiveness.
 But how do these activation functions stack up against each other in practice?

-In this part, we’ll:
+In this part, I’ll:

  - Explore the key differences between `ReLU` and `Sigmoid`.
  - Compare their impact on training dense neural networks using Fashion MNIST.
  - Share practical insights and results from experiments with both.

-By the end, you’ll know which activation function to use and why.

-Let’s dive in!

-### Technical Explanation
-#### What Are Activation Functions?
+### Technical Explanation: What Are Activation Functions?
 Activation functions introduce non-linearity into a NN, enabling it to learn complex patterns.
 Without them, the network would behave like a linear regression model, no matter how many layers it had.
 Two of the most common activation functions are:

-1. *Sigmoid Activation Function*: Squashes input values to a range between 0 and 1, making it useful for probabilistic outputs.
+ - *Sigmoid Activation Function*: Squashes input values to a range between 0 and 1, making it useful for probabilistic outputs.
+However, `Sigmoid` has drawbacks, including vanishing gradients for large or small input values, leading to slower learning.

-\[
-\sigma(x) = \frac{1}{1 + e^{-x}}
-\]

-However, Sigmoid has drawbacks, including vanishing gradients for large or small input values, leading to slower learning.

-2. *ReLU (Rectified Linear Unit)*: Outputs the input value if it’s positive; otherwise, it outputs zero.

-\[
-f(x) = \max(0, x)
-\]

-ReLU is computationally efficient and avoids the vanishing gradient problem for positive inputs, making it the default choice in modern DL.
+ - *ReLU (Rectified Linear Unit)*: Outputs the input value if it’s positive; otherwise, it outputs zero. `ReLU` is computationally efficient and avoids the vanishing gradient problem for positive inputs, making it the default choice in modern DL.

 #### Comparing ReLU and Sigmoid on Fashion MNIST
 To evaluate these activation functions, I trained two dense NNs on Fashion MNIST.
 The architecture and hyperparameters were identical except for the activation functions in the hidden layers: